-Many people don’t absorb the patch well and the patch may only contribute a level of 15-30 pg/ml when we are trying to boost people up to 150 or so to feel better.
+Many people don’t absorb the patch well and the patch may only contribute a level of 15-30 pg/ml when I usually try to boost people up to 150 or so to feel better (based on my clinical experience more than scientific evidence).
 It is very difficult to interpret labs when the ovaries are present and producing estrogen as well.
 My approach to this is to take higher-dose oral estrogen for a cycle or two as a test to see if this really is an estrogen deficient problem.
 Often when the level comes off near zero to a low to mid range, the symptoms often worsen paradoxically.

 Progesterone further lowers estrogen but does blunt many of the low estrogen symptoms, causing many a false sense of security and improvement.
-Underneath that however, the low estrogen is causing many negative things to happen and long term use would eventually uncover these issues.
+Underneath that however, the low estrogen may be causing many negative things to happen and long term use would eventually uncover these issues.